 Dickle shared her findings with Prof. W. Kohlrausch.
 Their combined efforts, as well as the later works of Prof. N. Veil and Dr. Luebe in Austrian and German clinics, shaped a major method of somatic rehabilitation they called Bidegewebsmassage or connective tissue massage/fascia release and mobilization techniques as it is known by the rest of the world.

 During the extensive research, they developed connective tissue massage/fascia release and mobilization hands-on protocols, including the stipulation regarding the direction of movement.
 This was presented in a straightforward way so that thousands of massage therapists could learn these techniques and, successfully, implement them on patients.
-Thousands were replicating outcomes when treating back and limp disorders, internal organ diseases, etc. for more information just Google Bidegewebsmassage.
+Thousands were replicating their outcomes when treating back and limp disorders, internal organ diseases, etc.

-The work of Prof. Sherback, which is an absolutely fundamental plateau for medical massage, is also a fundamental groundwork for any massage therapy.
+The work of Prof. Sherback, which is a fundamental plateau for medical massage, is also a fundamental groundwork for any massage therapy.
 Today, the concepts that lay the foundation of his works were tested and massively utilized for many years, and thus proved their clinical viability.

 You’re also welcome, to watch videos, where I demonstrate the utilization of silicone jars for fascia release and mobilizations.
 It is very powerful.